-If you’re on our Standard Variable, Standard, Temporary, Safeguard, Cap Tracker and Safeguard PAYG tariff from 1st Oct, 2021 your prices will increase in line with Ofgem’s energy price caps.
-But we won’t increase your Direct Debit to help keep costs affordable for you this winter.
-Customers who would rather manage the price increase immediately can amend their direct debit via the British Gas app or by contacting us.
+If you’re on our Standard Variable, Standard, Temporary, Safeguard, Cap Tracker and Safeguard PAYG tariff your price increased on 1st Oct, 2021 in line with Ofgem’s energy price caps.

 If you’re on a fixed price tariff with us, then the price of your tariff won’t go up or down unless you choose to change your tariff, change how you pay us - for example you stop paying by Direct Debit - or the government or regulator does something or plans something that means the price must change - for example, changing the amount of VAT we must charge.
 We’ll always give you as much notice as we can if there is a change to your price.

-If your fixed price tariff is due to end shortly, then your new prices may be a higher than your old tariff.
+If your fixed price tariff is due to end shortly, then please be aware your new prices will be higher than your old tariff.
 This is because the wholesale cost of energy is higher than what it was when you agreed your old, fixed price.

 If you’re a customer with another supplier:

-Several UK energy suppliers have said they’ll raise the price of their standard gas and electricity tariffs to the new energy price cap.
+Most UK energy suppliers have raised the price of their standard variable or default gas and electricity tariffs to the latest energy price cap.

 If you’re on a fixed price tariff and your supplier stops trading, then your old tariff will likely end.
-You’ll be set up on a new contract and given new prices by your new supplier.
-This is because recent price rises mean that a lot of customers, who agreed fixed prices a few months ago, are paying suppliers less for energy than it will cost the new supplier to buy the energy.
+You’ll be set up on a new contract and given new prices by your new supplier, which will be higher.
+This is because recent price rises mean that customers, who agreed fixed prices a few months ago, are paying suppliers less for energy than it will cost the new supplier to buy the energy.

 What to do if my supplier stops trading?